EEVengers/ThunderScope/Docs/manual/src/Getting-Started.rst

         $ sudo dkms generate_mok
         $ sudo mokutil --import /var/lib/dkms/mok.pub

-    If you are on Ubuntu or a Ubuntu-based distro, run the following command instead
+    If you are on Ubuntu or a Ubuntu-based distro, run just the following command instead

     .. code::